bhisaac/5eFP/5eFP-SRD.md

 Your medicine stabilizes wounds.

 Choose any number of targets your character can see within 6 squares of you who have MAX Wounds.
-The targets immediately stabilize and heal 1 wound.
+The targets immediately heal 1 wound and wake up.

 ### Perception